Skip to contents

 Returns

-A data frame of summary statistics on the tasks that ran on a worker and then were returned by pop() or collect().
+A data frame of cumulative summary statistics on the tasks collected through pop() and collect().
 It has one row and the following columns:

 • controller: name of the controller.